-With LOS-HEL: Possible Cities the idea has been to approach the soundscapes of Lagos as music – multilayered, chaotic and noisy as they might be – and elevate this noise and chaos into new kind of musicality and listening by framing and treating them electronically.
-The music ranges from the glitchy street gospel minimalism of Granular Market Hymn to working men’s ambient joy of Up Blues; from funky industrial bus conductor rap of Verbal Mapping to Steve Reich-infused pulse of Lagos State of Mind; from the abstract car-horn bliss of Go-slow to struggling electro propulsion of Informal Economy; and several other possibilities in between.
+With LOS-HEL: Possible Cities the idea has been to use the soundscapes of Lagos as part of the musical composition and approach them as music – multilayered, chaotic and noisy as they might be – and elevate this noise and chaos into a new kind of ‘urban’ music and listening by framing and treating them electronically.
+The music ranges from the glitchy street gospel minimalism of Granular Market Hymn to working men’s ambient joy of Up Blues; from the funky industrial bus conductor rap of Verbal Mapping to Steve Reich-infused pulse of Lagos State of Mind; from the abstract car-horn bliss of Go-slow to struggling electro propulsion of Informal Economy; and several other possibilities in between.

 The album has evolved out of contemplation on urbanization and possible realities of city life.
 The aesthetic sonic effect ‘sharawadji’, meaning the sublime of everyday and often used to characterize the feeling of plenitude caused by the contemplation of complex soundscapes, especially those produced by city sounds, might best condense the initial idea and inspiration behind this project.

-In addition to all the major digital download and streaming platforms, the album is also available on my Bandcamp Store where the release includes additional artwork and a digital booklet documenting the conversation between Emeka and me on Lagos over the years.
+In addition to most download and streaming platforms, the album is also available at my Bandcamp Store where the release includes additional artwork and a digital booklet documenting the conversation between Emeka and me on Lagos over the years.

 Lagos Soundscapes, field recordings, concept – Emeka Ogboh